Vertical vs horizontal cracks in a home's concrete foundation.

 If you’re worried about a crack, scheduling a professional assessment is a straightforward, stress-free process.
 When a Vesta expert visits your home, they’ll do more than just glance at the crack.
 They will conduct a detailed evaluation of your foundation, measure the width and length of any cracks, and look for other signs of movement, like sticking doors or sloping floors.
 They’ll explain what they find in simple terms and answer all your questions.
 By the end of the visit, you’ll understand the severity of the issue and what your options are.
 You can request a free inspection to get the peace of mind that comes with a clear, expert opinion.

-How to Prevent Foundation Cracks in the First Place
+How to Prevent Foundation Cracks Before They Start

 While you can’t control everything that happens to your home’s foundation, you can take some powerful steps to protect it.
 Think of it as preventative care for your biggest investment.
 Most foundation problems are caused by two main culprits: water and shifting soil.
 By managing these elements, you can significantly reduce the risk of developing serious cracks down the road.